glippi/lognroll-vim/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`pino.log({ dumbString })`

-## Is it possible to specify the methods of the console?
+## It's possible to specify the methods of the console?
 Yes.

 If you want to use also `console.dir()` besides the default methods, you just have to enumerate in the `.vimrc` all the methods you want to use, like this: